Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The Registered Officer must—
     a. fulfil the relevant requirements as outlined in the \[Federal] Electoral Act on behalf of the Association;
     b.
 These include but are not limited to:
-       i) nominate the party’s endorsed candidates to the AEC;
+       i. nominate the party’s endorsed candidates to the AEC;
-        ii) nominate the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;
+       ii. nominate the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;
-        iii) receive any formal notices about party registration from the AEC; and iv) appoint deputy registered officers to assist in the nomination process
+        iii. receive any formal notices about party registration from the AEC; and iv) appoint deputy registered officers to assist in the nomination process
     c. fulfil the requirements of the Registered officer or equivalent as defined by other state and territory legislation as required;